asadbekiv/Natours-API/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install it locally using npm and run:

 ```
 $ npm init